We can convert a Set to List in Python using the built-in list() method. Let’s take a look at some examples using this function.

 print(my_list)

-The output, as expected, will be a list containing the above values.
+The output, as expected, is a list containing the above values.

 [1, 3, 4, 5]